gabriellelittle1/MGJ/README.md

 Plan for Saturday Morning;
-- Be at Encode at 9 am.
-- Chain up to Notion Board.
-- Josh, follow instructions for Notion setup and try running on his.
-- Gabrielle Youtube thing.
 - Josh Learning Pages Content + Some kind of verification of information.
 - Malini Front End.